TheNathannator/PlasticBand/Docs/_Templates/PS3 Base.md

     // The main report ID
     // Might not matter what this is set to, but games on PS3 typically send these with a
     // USB transfer wValue of 0x0201, which would imply an ID of 0x01
-    // For safety, a report ID of 0x00 is used uint8_t reportId = 0x00;
+    // For safety, a report ID of 0x00 is used, as there doesn't seem to
+    // actually be any report ID specified by the device uint8_t reportId = 0x00;

     // A secondary ID used to determine the type of request